MAGALA-RICHARD/apsimNGpy-documentations/doc/calibrate.rst

             "other_params": {"FBiom": 0.04, "Carbon": 1.89},
         }

-- pat: a fully qualified model path pointing to the APSIM component to be edited.
+- **path**: a fully qualified model path pointing to the APSIM component to be edited.
 For extracting this path, please see :ref:`inspect model section <plain_inspect>`

-- vtype: a list of defined the variable types, which defines how values are sampled (e.g., UniformVar, GridVar, CategoricalVar).
+- **vtype**: a list of defined the variable types, which defines how values are sampled (e.g., UniformVar, GridVar, CategoricalVar).
   The can also be defined as strings

-- start_value: type determined by the type — the initial parameter value used to seed the optimizer or establish a baseline.
+- **start_value**: type determined by the type — the initial parameter value used to seed the optimizer or establish a baseline.

-- candidate_param: str — the specific model parameter(s) to be calibrated.
+- **candidate_param**: str — the specific model parameter(s) to be calibrated.

-- other_params: dict — any additional fixed parameters required by the APSIM component to compute or update the variable of interest. for details see :meth:`~apsimNGpy.core.apsim.ApsimModel.edit_model_by_path`
+- **other_params**: dict — any additional fixed parameters required by the APSIM component to compute or update the variable of interest.
+  For details see :meth:`~apsimNGpy.core.apsim.ApsimModel.edit_model_by_path`

 .. tip::